“If you don’t have your health you don’t have anything.”

 - Some companies will inform you that they have “stripped” the 1,4-Dioxane from their products.
 This process will never fully remove the chemical

-- Avoid all products that contain polyethylene, polyethylene glycol, polyoxyethyelene, polyoxynolethylene, or anything that ends with –eth and –oxynol.
+- Avoid all products that contain synthetic fragrance, polyethylene, polyethylene glycol, polyoxyethyelene, polyoxynolethylene, or anything that ends with –eth and –oxynol.
 These chemicals can create 1,4-Dioxane as a byproduct.

 - AspenClean products are Eco-Cert and have received an “A” grade from the EWG for transparency, and the natural, green ingredients.
-Purchase natural cleaning products that are green, clean and all natural at our website.
+Purchase natural cleaning products that are green, clean and all natural.